CTCaer/Nintendo_Switch_Reverse_Engineering/bluetooth_hid_notes.md

 ### OUTPUT 0x12

 Unknown.
 Does the same thing with 0x28 subcmd.
+The 38 byte long data is taken at byte9 (excluding id byte).

 #### Rumble data